karthikv1392/cs3301_osn_2024/mini-projects/mp1.md

-Execute the command at <index> position in log (ordered from most recent to oldest).
-If it’s the most recent command, don’t store it, otherwise store the command that was executed in log.
+Execute the command at <index> position in log (ordered from most recent to oldest).  **You are not required to store the command corresponding to this index in the log**, but you are free to do so if you want.